zach2039/vs-outlawmod/mods-dll/expandedaitasksloader/README.txt

-            	float maxDistance: The distance, in blocks, at which an Ai will be forced to return to its herd leader. float arriveDistance: The distance, in blocks, at which an Ai will be considered to have "arrived" at its herd leader's location. bool allowStrayFromHerdInCombat: If true, the Ai will not return to or follow its herd leader while it has a combat target, it will return to the leader when combat ends.
-            	allowHerdConsolidation: If true, when an Ai is the last member of its herd, it can join a new herd within searchRange, as long as its entity code matches at lease one member of that herd.
-            	allowTeleport: If true, the Ai can teleport to its herd leader if it cannot reach it with normal pathing.
-            	teleportAfterRange: The distance, in blocks, beyond which the Ai will teleport to reach its herd leader.
+            	float maxDistance: The distance, in blocks, at which an Ai will be forced to return to its herd leader. float arriveDistance: The distance, in blocks, at which an Ai will be considered to have "arrived" at its herd leader's location. bool allowStrayFromHerdInCombat: If true, the Ai will not return to or follow its herd leader while it has a combat target, it will return to the leader when combat ends. bool allowHerdConsolidation: If true, when an Ai is the last member of its herd or the herd is below 50% spawn strength, it can join a new herd within consolidationRange, as long as its entity code matches at lease one member of that herd. float consolidationRange: The range at which this Ai can consolidate into another herd. bool allowTeleport: If true, the Ai can teleport to its herd leader if it cannot reach it with normal pathing. float teleportAfterRange: The distance, in blocks, beyond which the Ai will teleport to reach its herd leader.

 	Use Example from OutlawMod, yeoman-archer.json
 	{